 Prepare Data on the Web

-This article describes preparing your data in the browser with Tableau Online or Tableau Server.
+This article describes preparing your data in the browser with Tableau Cloud or Tableau Server.
 Although Tableau supports many of the same functionality for preparing your data for analysis in the browser as Tableau Desktop, for specific differences between the two, see Web Authoring and Tableau Desktop Feature Comparison.

 Note on keeping your data fresh: If you connect to a published flat file (Excel or text), that data will not be refreshed even if it’s modified.
 If your data is in an on-premises server and is published to the web through Tableau Desktop, it will be rendered as an extract and won’t be refreshed.
 If you need to keep data published through Tableau Desktop fresh on the web, you can use Tableau Bridge.
-To learn more about these requirements, see Keep Data Fresh and Use Tableau Bridge to Keep Tableau Online Data Fresh
+To learn more about these requirements, see Keep Data Fresh and Use Bridge to Keep Data Fresh

 There are four parts of the data source page:

 Displays details about your data connection.
 For example, for Excel-based data, the left pane shows your Excel workbook name, and sheets contained in that workbook.
 For databases, the left pane displays the server, the database or schema, and tables in the database.

 When connected to most relational and file-based data, you can drag one or more tables to the canvas area to join tables for analysis.

 In the canvas, you can also join tables from the same or multiple data sources